vwkd/code-web/Git/Cheat Sheet.md

 - undo staging or commit
 - option `soft`: only moves the HEAD pointer to <commit>, keeps staging and working area untouched, doesn’t delete blobs and trees, can still find via `reflog`, ready to commit again
-- option `mixed`: moves the HEAD pointer to <commit> and updates staging area with <commit>, keeps working area untouched, doesn’t delete blobs and trees, can still find via `reflog`, ready to stage again
+- option `mixed`: (default ?!) moves the HEAD pointer to <commit> and updates staging area with <commit>, keeps working area untouched, doesn’t delete blobs and trees, can still find via `reflog`, ready to stage again
 - option `hard`: moves the HEAD pointer to <commit> and updates staging and working area with <commit>, doesn’t delete blobs and trees, can still find via `reflog`, ready to start over again
 - not working directory safe, could loose data if working directory has unstaged changes and is reset because there exists no blobs and trees yet, but danger only in case of `hard` option
 - ?? `HEAD -- <file>` deletes recent commit ? reverts most recent commit